Friday, 7 June 2024

 What is medical negligence?

 Healthcare professionals owe you as a patient a duty of care.
-This means they have to carry out their work to a certain standard.
-Most healthcare professionals act diligently and competently.
+This means they have to carry out their work to a standard of a reasonable health care professional at the time any treatment is provided .
+Most healthcare professionals act diligently and competently and not all adverse outcomes are caused by a failure on their part.
 However, mistakes can happen, and these mistakes can be negligent.

 If a healthcare professional negligently makes an error that causes you harm or injury, you may be entitled to compensation for their negligence.
 The general law surrounding negligence is outlined in the Civil Law (Wrongs) Act 2002 (ACT).
-To have a successful claim in medical negligence you would have to prove that the conduct of the healthcare professional was negligent and this negligence caused the injury, loss or damage you are suffering.
+To have a successful claim in medical negligence you would have to prove that the treatment or advice provided by the healthcare professional was not to the standard that a reasonable healthcare professional would have provided in the same circumstances, and that caused the injury, loss or damage you are suffering.

 Examples of medical negligence may include: